jepetersohn/phase-3-guide/README.md

 ## Challenges

 Challenges will be bigger and more vague.
-A lot of the problem will be strategizing how to approach the problem: like debugging or researching a problem.
-The emphasis of challenges is on the process of problem solving, not the solution.  _We expect that you can complete any challenge at this point.
+A lot of the challenge's value will be realized in strategizing how to approach the problem.
+The emphasis of challenges is on the process of problem solving and articulating a solution in code well.  _We expect that you can complete any challenge at this point.
-HOW you complete it is at stake_.
+**HOW** you complete it is at stake_.
 Code quality is #1.

 ## Rails